Crypto Flash Loans: Your Comprehensive Guide

 How do flash loans work?

 When building the flash loan contract, users must specify the amount of money they would like to borrow.
 The smart contract will instantly loan the funds to eligible borrowers.
-These loans can be paid using any Ethereum-based token in the lending pools of a DeFi lending platform.
+These loans can be paid for using any Ethereum-based token in the lending pools of a DeFi lending platform.

 Previously, flash loans were only accessible to developers.
 However, the rise of DeFi platforms like Furucombo and DeFi Saver on the Ethereum network has allowed less tech-savvy users without technical coding skills to take advantage of these loans.